h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 - XLST
 - Avro (without multifile parsing or column type modification)

-*Note that ORC parsing in H2O using Python is only supported over HDFS.
+*Note that ORC is available only if H2O is running as Hadoop job.

 New Users